-Financial liabilities were \$456,878, an increase of \$97,984 compared to 2020.
+Financial liabilities were \$351,539, a decrease of \$105,339 compared to 2021.

-- The accounts payable and accrued liabilities were \$191,655, an increase of \$50,693 over 2020.
-The increase was mainly due to increases in the net amount owed to Region of York and School Boards for development charges (\$20.4M), developers for development charge credit liabilities (\$10.3M), Region of York for water purchases and shared capital projects (\$11.4M), vendors for construction projects and refundable deposits as a result of completion of capital works due to timing (\$11.3M).
-These were offset by reduction in payroll liabilities (\$0.90M). - Deferred revenues are considered liabilities until the funds are spent or used for their intended purpose.
+- Accounts payable and accrued liabilities decreased in 2022 from \$191,655 to \$157,165 (\$34,490, 18.0%) mainly due to decreases in the net amount owed to Region of York and School Boards for development charges (\$27,317), Region of York for water purchases and shared capital projects (\$15,289), offset by increase in liabilities for construction projects, property tax credits and developers credit liabilities \$7,923. - Deferred revenues are considered liabilities until the funds are spent or used for their intended purpose.
 The major deferred revenues include development charges, parkland cash-in-lieu, Federal Gas Tax Grants and Section 37 Funds.
-The deferred revenues totaled \$221,530, an increase of \$47,946 over 2020.
-Increases include \$36.90M in development charges collected, \$8.10M in Canada Community Building Fund (formerly Federal Gas Tax) and \$7.20M in Parkland Cash-in-Lieu funds from developers for capital projects.
-These were offset by a \$4.30M decrease in Section 37 funds and other external funding due to timing. - Employee future benefits include liabilities that are based on actuarial valuations for vested sick leave benefits for fire fighters, long-term disability (LTD) benefits, Workplace Safety and Insurance Board (WSIB) obligations, and post-employment benefits.
+The deferred revenues totaled \$145,632, a decrease of \$75,898 over 2021.
+Increases include \$14,568 in development charges collected, \$10,433 in Canada Community Building Fund (formerly Federal Gas Tax) offset by decrease of \$91,212 in Parkland Cash-in-Lieu funds from developers for capital projects and other external funding due to timing. - Employee future benefits include liabilities that are based on actuarial valuations for vested sick leave benefits for fire fighters, long-term disability (LTD) benefits, Workplace Safety and Insurance Board (WSIB) obligations, and post-employment benefits.
 The City has set aside funds in specific purpose reserves and reserve funds for the financing of these anticipated future costs.
-These liabilities totaled \$34,433, an increase of \$128 over 2020. - Long-term liabilities totaled \$9,260, a decrease of \$783 from 2020 as the City met loan repayment obligations to the Canada Mortgage and Housing Corporation (CMHC) and the Federation of Canadian Municipalities (FCM).
+These liabilities totaled \$40,294, an increase of \$5,861 or 17% over 2021 which included an increase as per actuarial valuations for the current year end for post-employment and sick leave benefits. - Long-term liabilities totaled \$8,448, a decrease of \$812 from 2021 as the City met loan repayment obligations to the Canada Mortgage and Housing Corporation (CMHC) and the Federation of Canadian Municipalities (FCM).